 Be aware, however, that the use of a debit card is only as good as the amount of money in the account from which it is drawn.

 Discuss with your banker the advantages and disadvantages of having overdraft protection on this type of account.

-You can minimize or avoid ATM fees by:
+Money saving tip: You can minimize or avoid ATM fees by: